pfq/PFQ/INSTALL.md

 Notes
 -----

-In order to obtain the maximum performance from PFQ you have to configure your system and design your application properly.
+For PFQ, in order to obtain the maximum performance you have to configure your system and design your application properly.

-Interrupt affinity is indeed a crucial step required for both NAPI context and user-space application to work at the best condition.
+In particular, interrupt affinity is a crucial step required for both NAPI context and user-space application to work at the best condition.
 A good setup dramatically impacts on the performance.

 Multiple-queue NICs, like Intel 82599 for instance, allow to setup interrupt affinity.
 In most case the script set_irq_affinity.sh is sufficient.
 For more advanced setup, we suggest